koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 We recently released support for Xamarin iOS and Android apps on [Bitrise](https://bitrise.io).
 If you are just about moving to Bitrise with your Xamarin apps, check out the [first part of this tutorial about how to get started](http://blog.bitrise.io/2016/02/29/xamarin-ci-with-bitrise-tutorial-part-1-getting-started.html).

-This tutorial is about how to test your apps on Bitrise, from running basic [NUnit](http://www.nunit.org/) tests, through [UITest](https://developer.xamarin.com/guides/testcloud/uitest/) and [Calabash](https://developer.xamarin.com/guides/testcloud/calabash/introduction-to-calabash/), to using the [Xamarin Test Cloud](https://xamarin.com/test-cloud).
+This tutorial helps you understand how to test your apps on Bitrise, from running basic [NUnit](http://www.nunit.org/) tests, through [UI Testing](https://developer.xamarin.com/guides/testcloud/uitest/) and [Calabash](https://developer.xamarin.com/guides/testcloud/calabash/introduction-to-calabash/), to using the [Xamarin Test Cloud](https://xamarin.com/test-cloud).

 Last part of the series is coming up next week about how and where to deploy your Xamarin applications using Bitrise.

 ## Restore packages

-Before doing any building, or testing, you will have to restore your packages your project is depending on.
+Before starting to build and test your apps, you will have to restore your packages your project is depending on.
 To help you achieve this, we implemented a `NuGet restore` and a `Xamarin Components restore` step.

 ![NuGet restore step](xamarin_nuget_restore.png)

 There is not much to do here, Bitrise already recognized your solution file's path during your app's setup and saved it to an environment variable.
 This `$BITRISE_PROJECT_PATH` variable will be the default input value for these steps.

-Make sure to place every package restore step after the `Git clone repository` step and before any build step!
+Make sure to place every package restore step after the `Git clone repository` step and before any kind of build steps!

 > If you'd like to install NuGet packages with custom versions, please check out our [related guide in the Bitrise Dev Center](http://devcenter.bitrise.io/docs/nuget-restore-with-custom-nuget-version).